 Frog is a great way of finding out how your child is progressing in their subjects online.
-You will be issued with a username and password to view a wide range of information including your child's attendance, punctuality, timetable, progress data, current school meals, current notices and contact information for staff who teach your child.
+You will be issued with a username and password to view a wide range of information including your child's attendance, punctuality, timetable, progress data, school meals available, current notices and contact information for staff who teach your child.